Our Doctor's Videos

 Laminectomy is one of the most common back surgeries and it involves removing part or all of the roof of the spinal bone (lamina) to ease pressure on the spinal cord or the nerve roots that may be caused by injury, herniated disk, or narrowing of the canal (spinal stenosis).
 In a laminectomy, the spine is approached from the back.
 Laminectomy is considered only after non-surgical treatments

-Dr Neil Badlani appeared on KPRC Local 2 News
+Dr. Neil Badlani featured on KPRC Local 2 News for Less Invasive Surgery

 By Neil Badlani, M.D.